gbThreepwood/DanfossRead/README.md

 The interface is intended to be used in cojunction with the properietary ADAP-KOOL® system from Danfoss.
 No documentation regarding the communication protocol is provided, and thus the protocol must be reverse enigneered.

 A menu entry on the controller allows for setting the bus address.
+Menu entry o03 network address, allowed range is between 0 and 240.

 ## Interface board
 In order for the controller to support Modbus, the EKA178A extention module must be connected.
 The module consists of a Atmel Atmega32 microcontroller, a 6LB184 differential transciever, and a CM0403CG common mode choke connected between the transciever and the RS485 terminals.